OliveNjerii/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - program that prints the lowercase alphabet in reverse, followed by a new line.

 ## Script 8
 - prints all the numbers of base 16 in lowercase

+## Script 9
+-  program that prints all possible combinations of single-digit numbers.